Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

-If it is confirmed through the image tests that lump is a growth tissues that aren't normal, then the biopsy will determine if it is caused by cancerous cells or not.
+If it is confirmed through the image tests that the lump is not normal tissue, then the biopsy will determine if it is caused by cancerous cells or not.
 An example of a non-cancerous condition that can cause lumps to form is polycystic fibrosis.

 Other Purposes of Biopsies